 What one finding from the project do you think will make the biggest difference in advancing quality authorizing in your office?

 The one finding from the project that will allow our office to open schools that have the propensity for success is to selectively interview applicants and to analyze the interview thoroughly.
 Not only is how the question answered important, but the person who takes the lead in answering the questions should be taken into account.

-Because we are currently in a process where we are stepping back to look at how we’ve operated for 5 years and what changes we can make to become a stronger authorizer moving forward I think the whole section of Application & School Opening will be particularly helpful.
-If we can start off with a strong process we can be more likely to have strong schools from the start.
+Because we are currently in a process where we are stepping back to look at how we’ve operated for five years and what changes we can make to become a stronger authorizer moving forward, I think the whole section of Application & School Opening will be particularly helpful.
+If we can start off with a strong process, we can be more likely to have strong schools from the start.

 Our office is currently revising some of our Monitoring & Intervention policies and practices; thus, the entire section on Monitoring & Intervention is valuable to our office.
 One of our goals is to better align our interventions with our monitoring and this section provides a great benchmark for helping us to better craft our policies and practices.